|The Book of Common Prayer|

 The Internet Archive has a modern-language reprint of the 1549 BCP, The two books of Common Prayer set forth by authority of Parliament in the reign of King Edward the sixth, William Cardwell, ed.
 (1838 1st ed., Griffiths 1838/22; 1852 3rd ed., Griffiths 1852/28) in PDF and plain text formats; the 1838 edition is also available from Google books, as PDF graphics.

-Also from the Internet Archive has two similar reprints as PDF graphics, both including the 1548 Communion service in addition to the entire 1549 BCP.
+Also from the Internet Archive are two similar reprints as PDF graphics, both including the 1548 Communion service in addition to the entire 1549 BCP.
 One was edited by HB Walton and published by Rivingtons in London in 1869 (Griffiths 1869/7), and the other was edited by Morgan Dix and published by W Egerton in New York in 1881 (Griffiths 1881/5).

 The 1549 Act of Uniformity, which was the measure in Parliament specifying that this book, and this book alone, was to be used for all church services, is now online.